Table of Contents

 Best for: Platform teams building custom Kubernetes-native CI/CD from the ground up.

-For teams that want full control over their pipeline architecture, Tekton is genuinely powerful.
+For teams that want full control over pipeline architecture, Tekton is powerful.
+Tasks and pipelines are CRDs, managed the same way as any other Kubernetes object.
 You can build exactly what you need.
-Testkube actually integrates with Tekton for teams that want Kubernetes-native pipelines paired with purpose-built test orchestration.
+Testkube integrates with Tekton for teams that want Kubernetes-native pipelines paired with purpose-built test orchestration.
+The Tekton + Testkube walkthrough shows how this works in practice.

 5. Argo Workflows